LtqxWYEG/Asorted-Scripts/README.md

 - Optimize or defrag disks.bat --- Immediately executes the Task: "\Microsoft\Windows\Defrag\ScheduledDefrag" via schtasks.
 Despite its name, it will optimize instead of defragment SSDs.

-- pip upgrade all.bat --- Upgrades PIP and updates all Python packages.
+- pip upgrade all.bat --- Nothing special: Upgrades PIP and updates all Python packages.